memes/f5-bootstrap-gcp-project/README.md

 1. A service account to use for Ansible automation
    - with an extendible set of roles at project level
    - with optional impersonation enabled for AD group(s)
-1. Initialises Secret Manager and stores the JSON credential files for Terraform and Ansible service accounts

 ## Usage